 Supporting Enhancement in India's NDC Ambition

-TERI will support the Government with well-informed policy analysis on critical areas, especially on the development of a long-term GHG reduction strategy and the industrial decarbonisation pathway.
+TERI will support the government with well-informed policy analysis on critical areas, especially on the development of a long-term greenhouse gas reduction strategy and the industrial decarbonisation pathway.
 The programme will also involve convening different groups that can assist with building consensus around the emerging pieces of analysis and conclusions.
 These convenings would provide a place for assembling different line ministries, and international and domestic climate policy experts to enable dialogue and synthesis that takes into account the influence of different sectors on the overall objective of NDC enhancement.

 The Potential Role of Hydrogen in India – 'Harnessing the Hype'